WarpspeedSCP/godot-cacheserv/README.md

 The main blocking bug is with the read mechanism: the read operation may read fewer bytes than specified.
 I am still investigating the cause of this bug.

+# Installation

+This is an engine module for the Godot engine, and is intended to be used in the engine as a drop-in module at compile-time.

+* First, retrieve the Godot engine source code from the Godot engine main (repo)[https://github.com/godotengine/godot].
+* Navigate to the modules folder.
+* Execute the following command: ``` $ git clone https://github.com/WarpspeedSCP/godot-cacheserv cacheserv```

+The module should now be present in the cacheserv subdirectory and will automatically be included when the engine is built.

+# Usage

+This module exposes one type intended for generaal use: the `FileAccessCached` class.
+This class provides a FileAccess style frontend to the file cache server which does all the heavy file IO. `FileAccessCached` is available through both GDScript and C++.

 [1]: https://github.com/WarpspeedSCP/godot/commits?author=WarpspeedSCP
 [2]: https://docs.google.com/document/d/1u5pnouYPkF44VpupJ3J_TUTM_RS5JVG2fOLJKAT9QU4